pustotnik/zenmake/docs/buildconf-taskparams.rst

 features
 """""""""""""""""""""
-    It describes type of the build task.
+    It describes type of a build task.
 Can be one value or list of values.
 Supported values:

     :c: